phglab/MIRUReader/README.md

 * primersearch from [EMBOSS](http://emboss.sourceforge.net/download/)
    * install from the official website or
    * install via conda `conda install -c bioconda emboss`
-   * make sure the primersearch command is in your device's environment path and can be called directly by typing `primersearch`
+   * Ensure the primersearch command is in your device's environment path, where primersearch program can be executed directly by typing `primersearch` on the commandline
 * [*pandas*](https://pandas.pydata.org/)
    * can be installed via conda `conda install pandas` or via PyPI `pip install pandas`
 * [*statistics*](https://pypi.org/project/statistics/)